John Oliver Jr. '55 June 21, 2023 4:41 PM updated: February 29, 2024 1:02 PM

 A daughter, Julie Elizabeth Oliver, was born in 1965, and the Olivers then moved to St. Paul, Minnesota, where John earned a PhD in Neurology.
 In 1969, his family moved to Athens, Georgia, where John became a professor in the small animal clinic at the University of Georgia.
 The family then moved to Lafayette, Indiana, where John became department head in the small animal clinic of the School of Veterinary Medicine at Purdue University.
 Later, the family moved back to Athens, GA where John became department head of the small animal clinic at the University of Georgia and retained this position until his retirement in 1994.
 After retiring, John continued to work part time for many years as a teacher of animal neurology and to mentor doctoral students.

 Dr. Oliver helped initiate and served as president of the American College of Veterinary Internal Medicine (ACVIM) professional association, and received the ACVIM Distinguished Service Award in 2011.
-He was also honored as a distinguished alumnus at his alma mater, Texas A&M.

 John enjoyed golf and bowling and attending his children's activities.
 He was a loving husband, father, grandfather and great grandfather.
 He was a devoted Christian and served as an usher and in several other capacities at Tuckston United Methodist Church in Athens, Georgia.